 “Floral Abstraction”

 These potatoes were a farmers market find.
 Purple and gold and beautiful.
-I quickly roasted them—lemon, herbs, a bit of olive oil—and they were gone almost as fast as they came out.
+I quickly roasted them with lemon, herbs and a bit of olive oil and they were gone almost as fast as they came out.
 But I snapped a photo before the tray disappeared.
-The colors were too good to forget.
+The colors too good to forget.

 This piece was just playing around, an experiment in abstract, one of my favorite genres.
 I started with three colors I liked together and let them move and overlap.
 A fourth color snuck in during the shifting and I thought it fit.